Survey level two: HomeBuyer Report (survey)

 The extent of an inspection will depend on a range of specific circumstances (including health and safety considerations).
 The following critical aspects may help distinguish this from inspections at other levels of

-I will carry out an inspection of roof space that is not more than three metres above floor level using a ladder if it is safe and reasonable to do so.
+The surveyor will carry out an inspection of roof space that is not more than three metres above floor level using a ladder if it is safe and reasonable to do so.

-I will not remove secured access panels and/or lift insulation material, stored goods or other contents.
+The surveyor will not remove secured access panels and/or lift insulation material, stored goods or other contents.